vacammar/git-survival-kit/README.md

-# git-survival-kit
+# ⛑️ git-survival-kit

 For many developers, working life has become tough 😀 since Git has become widely used, and one of the main version control systems (CVS) adopted in the software development landscape.

+Now, most of your say yourself; "_But because use Git from CLI, when we have beautiful plugins in the my favourite IDE?_"
-Simple, because we think that for really undestand how git work and what is under the hood of the plugins, the better thing is the use of the Command Line Interface (CLI).
+Simple, because we think that for really understand how git work and what is under the hood of the plugins, the better thing is the use of the Command Line Interface (CLI).

 Yes, that devil 😈.

-This is the reason of the born of this repository, indeed the aim would create a collection of the most useful Git commands, that help developers and not, to survive in a working day with Git as CVS.
+This repository born with indeed the aim would create a collection of the most useful Git commands, that help developers and not, to survive in a working day with Git as CVS.

 ## About GIT